MU-Data-Science/EVA/cluster_config/README.md

 3. Connect to the master node `vm0` and clone the repository.

-4. To setup Hadoop and Spark, execute `bash cluster-configure.sh no_of_nodes CloudLab_username /mydata` in the shell/terminal:
+4. To setup Hadoop and Spark, execute `./cluster-configure.sh no_of_nodes CloudLab_username /mydata` in the shell/terminal:

 5. After successful setup, re-connect to the master node.